MorrellLAB/BAD_Mutations/README.md

 ratio test (LRT) for the prediction of deleterious variants, as described in [Chun and Fay (2009)](http://genome.cshlp.org/content/19/9/1553.abstract).
 The package is designed to identify deleterious variants in plant species.
+BAD_Mutations is first used in *Kono et al. (In Prep.)*, and will have a formal publication to follow.

 Data Sources
 ------------